khandriod/khandriod/README.md

 - 👋 Hi, I’m @khandriod
-- 👀 I’m interested in ...A1.
-Machine Learning
+- 👀 I’m interested in ....
+Machine Learning, Deep Learning, Civil Engineering, BIM
 - 🌱 I’m currently learning ...
+Deep Learning,
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on **computer vision application in construction**
-- 📫 How to reach me ...
+- 📫 How to reach me ... email me.

 <!---
 khandriod/khandriod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.